coleifer/peewee/docs/new/relationships.rst

 By the end of this document you will understand:

-* How :py:class:`ForeignKeyField` behaves at runtime, not just at schema definition time.
+* How :class:`ForeignKeyField` behaves at runtime, not just at schema definition time.
 * What a back-reference is and when to use one.
 * What the N+1 problem is and how to recognise it.
 * How to write joins, including multi-table and self-referential joins.
 * How many-to-many relationships are modelled.
-* When to use :py:func:`prefetch` instead of a join.
+* When to use :func:`prefetch` instead of a join.

 Model definitions